Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ### Discarding task groups (Swift 5.9+)

-When you don't need results from individual tasks — just fire-and-forget with structured cancellation.
+When you don't need results from individual tasks: just fire-and-forget with structured cancellation.

 ```swift
 try await withThrowingDiscardingTaskGroup { group in